 Leadership and Organizational Development, B.A. to M.A.
 Accelerated Program

-Saint Louis University's online accelerated bachelor's to master's program in leadership and organizational development is designed for working professionals pursuing a bachelor's degree in any School for Professional Studies degree program who have an interest in pursuing a Master of Arts in Leadership and Organizational Development once they complete their undergraduate program.
+Saint Louis University's online accelerated bachelor's to master's program in leadership and organizational development is designed for working professionals pursuing a bachelor's degree through the School for Professional Studies who are also interested in a Master of Arts in Leadership and Organizational Development.

 For additional information, see the catalog entries for the following programs:

 To participate in the bachelor’s to master’s accelerated program, students must be in good standing at Saint Louis University and possess at least a 3.00 overall GPA and a 3.50 GPA in their current major.

 - Students must meet all course prerequisites prior to enrolling in any graduate-level coursework.

 - Students must petition, and be permitted by, the undergraduate program administrator and the respective School for Professional Studies program director to pursue the graduate-level coursework sought.

 Students may choose from the following graduate courses: